 There are numerous reasons for power cuts and often they are beyond our control, but rather than sitting and waiting in the cold and dark for power to be restored, you should have a portable generator on standby.
 These fantastic and reliable pieces of equipment can be used to power important appliances and facilities until the main supply is back up and running.
-So to give you a helping hand in this frustrating time, SGS has put together another How-to Guide to show you how to safely use a portable generator in such a scenario.
+See our step by step guide on how to use your portable generator in case of a power cut.

 Choosing the Portable Generator